 Imagine a shop with a signboard, “The police was not here yet“.
 And suddenly, after a few weeks, the signboard is taken off.
 What would you deduce?
 That the police visited the shop?
 If you think so, you understand what is a Warrant Canary.
 Following Snowden’s revelations, we suspect that almost all ISPs and websites are providing our information to the federal government.
 That is true to some extent.
 The problem is that websites cannot directly tell you that a federal agency contacted them for information about you.
-If this thing leaked, it would be a federal offence that can land the website owners in jail or make them pay heavy fine.
+If this thing leaked, it would be a federal offense that can land the website owners in jail or make them pay heavy fines.
 This is where Warrant Canaries step in.
 The post talks about details of Warrant Canaries.

 Canaries are a type of birds that were used in mines, before technology for detecting methane leakages was discovered.
 When poisonous gas leaked in coal mines, the canaries made a flight of fear, thereby alerting the miners that something was wrong.
 The same system is now being used by tech companies to indicate that no part of information has been given out to federal agencies.

 These Warrant Canaries take the form of messages such as “we have not been contacted by anyone for users’ personal information” and similar messages.
 As long as these messages exist, you can be sure that the website or the ISP is clear.
 As soon as the message is removed, you have to deduce that the website or the ISP contacted them for information.